National Leadership Program, Summer 2017

 Lerner is a graduate from the University of Rochester where he earned a Bachelor of Arts degree in Public Health.
 Lerner currently is pursuing his Masters in Public Health at Boston University (BU) and is on an accelerated track to graduate in January 2018.
 While at BU, Lerner is studying Community Assessment, Program Design, Implementation, and Evaluation (CAPDIE) and Maternal and Child Health.

 Lerner’s main interests lie within Maternal and Child Health, Public Health advocacy, and inclusion work for people with disabilities in religious groups as well as in the healthcare sector.
 Lerner is also currently applying to medical school where he hopes to one day become an Obstetrician.

-Lerner profiled Ami Aronson and Fran Katz Watson, two guest speakers for the 2017 Summer Fellowship.
+Lerner profiled Ami Aronson and Fran Katz Watson, two guest speakers for the 2017 Summer Apprenticeship.
 Read them on our website:

 - Thinking Outside the Box – A Conversation with Ami Aronson of The Bernstein Family Foundation

 - Fail at Something at Least Once – Advice from Political Fundraiser Fran Katz Watson

 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.
 Learn more about the National Leadership Program and apply for the next cohort!
 Contact BenS@RespectAbility.org for more information.

 - NONPROFIT MANAGEMENT